fauzanalhfzh/fauzanalhfzh/README.md

 <br />
  ✌️ &emsp; Enjoy to do programming and sharing knowledge <br/><br/>

-- 👨🏽‍💻 I’m currently working as a Back-end Software Enggineer at PT.
-Mahira Kreasi Indonesia.
 - 🌱 I’m currently exploring next.js and nestjs with a big interest in 3D web and Data Visualization.
 - 🤔 My interests are web-automation, video processing and developing some useful and cool stuff xD
 - 💼 I’m pursuing a Bachelor's degree in Computer Science.